On the computational properties of basic mathematical notions: Two robust computational clusters

 For the reversals, fix a finite set $X\subset [0,1]$, which is closed and for which $\mathbb{1}_{X}$ has bounded variation.
 Using item \eqref{naartoegooien}, the real $\sup X$ yields an element of $X$, and repeating this procedure we may enumerate $X$, as required for $\Omega_{\fin}$, which is in the $\Omega$-cluster by Theorem \ref{thm.surprise}.
 Similarly, $f(x):=\mathbb{1}_{X}(x)$ is continuous on $X$, and the continuous extension $g:[0,1]\di \R$ provided by item \eqref{flam} allows us to decide if $X$ is empty or not (by checking whether $(\exists q\in \Q\cap [0,1])(g(q)>0)$), i.e.\ we obtain $\Omega_{\textup{b}}$ and Lemma \ref{borkim} finishes the proof.
-Items \eqref{flam4} and \eqref{flam2} yield $\Omega_{\textup{b}}$ in the same way. \end{proof} We finish this section with a remark on related topics. \begin{rem}\rm Regarding item \eqref{flam} of Theorem \ref{seal}, such functionals have been studied for about fifty years under the name \emph{simultaneous extenders}, starting -it seems- with \cites{lutzer}.
+Items \eqref{flam4} and \eqref{flam2} yield $\Omega_{\textup{b}}$ in the same way. \end{proof} We finish this section with a remark on related topics. \begin{rem}\rm Regarding item \eqref{flam}, such functionals have been studied for about fifty years under the name \emph{simultaneous extenders}, starting -it seems- with \cites{lutzer}.
 The notion of Caccioppoli set is also central to the \emph{Pfeffer integral}, which is intermediate between the Lebesgue and gauge integral when restricted to the real line (see \cite{peper, peper2}).
 We have studied the logical properties of the gauge integral and associated Cousin's lemma/Heine-Borel theorem in \cite{dagsamIII}.
 A related type of integral is defined in \cite{capo, houhethurz} based on \emph{partitions of unity} involving $BV$-functions.
-Such partitions (involving continuous functions) have been studied in both second- and higher-order reverse mathematics (see \cite{simpson2}*{p.\ 89} and \cite{sahotop}). \end{rem}
+Such partitions (involving continuous functions) have been studied in both second- and higher-order RM (see \cite{simpson2}*{p.\ 89} and \cite{sahotop}). \end{rem}

-\begin{ack}\rm We thank Anil Nerode for his valuable advice.
-Our research was supported by the \emph{Deutsche Forschungsgemeinschaft} via the DFG grant SA3418/1-1.
+\begin{ack}\rm Our research was supported by the \emph{Deutsche Forschungsgemeinschaft} via the DFG grant SA3418/1-1.
 Initial results were obtained during the stimulating MFO workshop (ID 2046) on proof theory and constructive mathematics in Oberwolfach in early Nov.\ 2020.
-We express our gratitude towards the aforementioned institutions. \end{ack}
+We express our gratitude towards the aforementioned institutions.
+Finally, we thank John Longley for spotting the error in our lambda calculus and his advise regarding the correction published in \cite{dagsamXV}. \end{ack}